 Select your programme and preferred start date to begin your application.

 This programme examines a range of literary and theoretical contexts, introducing ways that writing and imagination shape and share in cultural and political processes.
-It examines the role of literature in the formation of political and cultural systems under the conditions of 'modernity', and explores recent and contemporary redefinitions of literature, textuality and interpretation.
-A particular focus is on the relationship of literature and criticism to problems of cultural politics.

 This article was published on Aug 27, 2014